LeBron James rips his Cleveland Cavaliers roster: 'We top-heavy as s***'

 [Sign up for Yahoo Fantasy Basketball | Mock Draft | The Vertical | Latest news]

 It’s just hard.
-The Cavs have no first-round pick to trade and no cap space to sign anyone beyond the minimum, and their only trade-able asset of value is Felder.
+The Cavs have no first-round pick to trade and no cap space to sign anyone beyond the minimum, and their only tradable asset of value is Felder.
 Would Cleveland be willing to part with helpful 3-and-D specialist Iman Shumpert in a deal for unhappy Chicago Bulls point guard Rajon Rondo?
 Because they’re probably not going to find much better without tinkering with their core.

+James clarified his postgame comments with a pair of Twitter posts along the same lines on Tuesday:

+I not mad or upset at management cause Griff and staff have done a great job, I just feel we still need to improve in order to repeat…

 LeBron isn’t too concerned with how the Cavs improve his current crop of teammates.
 He just knows they need to get better if he has any hope of adding a fourth NBA title in his 14th season and beyond.